9. Mixture models and label switching with MCMC

 [15]:

-Now that we have the means for chain 0, we can use them to pass into Stan’s sampler.
+Now that we have the means for the first chain, we can use them to pass into Stan’s sampler.
 An easy way to do that is to pass a dictionary of starting points using the inits kwarg for sm.sample().
 Note that vector-valued parameters (such as alpha and b) need to be specified as vectors, which means you can use a Python list.

 Before constructing this, I pause to note that by default Stan chooses starting values for the chains by drawing random number on the interval [-2, 2].
 For constrained parameters, they are transformed to be unconstrained and then again drawn from this interval.
 If the posterior parameter values have very low probability mass in this interval, warmup may take longer.
 It is sometimes advisable to start the chains at different starting points.
 The method of initializing the chains we are using here is meant to deal with the label switching problem, but I am using it also to demonstrate how to provide starting points for chains.